bluesky/tiled/docs/source/tutorials/serving-files.md

 # Serving a Directory of Files

-For this tutorial, install tiffffile.
+For this tutorial, install tiffffile and openpyxl.

 ```
-pip install tifffile
+pip install tifffile openpyxl
 ```
-Generate a directory of TIFF files using a utility provided by Tiled.
+Generate a directory of example files using a utility provided by Tiled.
 (Or use your own, if you have one to hand.)

 ```
-python -m tiled.examples.generate_files some_files
+python -m tiled.examples.generate_files example_files/
 ```

-This created a directory named ``some_files`` with some files and subdirectories.
+This created a directory named ``example_files`` with some files and subdirectories.

 ```
-$ ls some_files
+$ ls example_files
 a.tif  b.tif  c.tif  even_more  more
 ```

 The full strucutre looks like

 ```
-$ tree some_files
-some_files
+├── another_table.csv
 ├── a.tif
 ├── b.tif
 ├── c.tif
 ├── even_more
 │   ├── e.tif
 │   └── f.tif
-└── more
+├── more
-    └── d.tif
+│   └── d.tif

-2 directories, 6 files
+└── tables.xlsx
 ```

 We can serve this directory using Tiled.

 ```
-tiled serve directory some_files
+tiled serve directory example_files
 ```

 Tiled walks the directory, identifies files that it recognizes and has